keithfma/yalebox-piv/README.md

 experiment image series.
 Once a satisfactory set of parameters is found, the `prep_series()` and `piv_series()` functions can be used to process the whole experiment.
 Results are saved in as internally documented netCDF files.

+## To Do

++ Experiment: use interpolant rather than LOESS smoother to get regular grid
++ Experiment: remove scattered points that lie outside the future footprint